 Accelerating the adoption of AI in health care

 This project aims to transform the mindset, the skillset, and the toolset that the healthcare community can bring to AI-enabled practice and care.
-Please read below for more insight on each pillar and the associated opportunities to engage in AI for Good.
+Please read below for more insight on each pillar and the associated opportunities to engage in AI-Enabled Care.

-As part of this project, we will leverage the insights of healthcare providers, administrators, data scientists, and AI researchers to consider, establish, and foster the mindset that will empower us to appreciate and inform how we collectively work towards AI for Good.
+As part of this project, we will leverage the insights of healthcare providers, administrators, data scientists, and AI researchers to consider, establish, and foster the mindset that will empower us to appreciate and inform how we collectively work towards AI-Enabled Care.